The word pain comes from the Latin poena which stands for punishment, as it was considered punishment from Gods.

 In spite of continuous advances in medicine, it is a massive medical, economic, and societal problem even today.
 Fifty percent of emergency visits and 30% of family practice visits are attributed to pain.

-Pain is defined as perception of the signals by body about occurring or potential tissue damage.
+Pain is defined as the perception of the signals by body about occurring or potential tissue damage.
 The processes in the body that are involved in the perception of pain are called nociception.
 There are many mechanisms involved in nociception.

-From the receptors on an electrical impulse that travels from to the spinal cord which acts like a relay center where the signal can be blocked, enhanced, or otherwise modified before forwarding to brain.
+From the receptors on an electrical impulse that travels from to the spinal cord which acts like a relay center where the signal can be blocked, enhanced, or otherwise modified before forwarding to the brain.

 It involves an interplay between neurotransmitters which are responsible for transmission of nerve impulses from one cell to another and part of it is linked directly with the emotional centers in the brain.